MSc Biotechnology: Career, Skills, Scope, Options, Outlook

 Course Outline

-The specific course requirements for an MSc in Biotechnology program can vary depending on the institution and the specific focus of the program.
+The specific course requirements for an MSc in Biotechnology program can vary depending on the institution and the program's specific focus.
 However, here are some common courses that may be included in an MSc biotechnology curriculum:

 • Molecular biology: This course covers the structure and function of DNA, RNA, and proteins, as well as techniques for manipulating and analyzing these biomolecules.

-• Biochemistry: This course covers the chemical reactions that occur within living cells, including the metabolism of carbohydrates, lipids, and amino acids.
+• Biochemistry: This course covers the chemical reactions within living cells, including the metabolism of carbohydrates, lipids, and amino acids.

 • Genetics: This course covers the principles of heredity and the genetic basis of cellular function.